toolsforteachers/slate/source/includes/_assessment.md

 4. `score`.
 A decimal representation of the learner's achievement, e.g. 0.6.

-5. `rubric`.
-The key of the rubric object used to define and interpret the score.
-A score of 0.6, for example, might be interpreted as a percentage (60%), a fraction (3/5) or a string (apprentice).
+5. `rating_scale`.
+The key of the rating scale used to define and interpret the score.
+A score of 0.6, for example, might be interpreted as a percentage (60%), a fraction (3/5) or a string ('Apprentice').

 6. `notes`.
 Free text for the assessor to record observations, comments, etc.